LPCC Supervised Professional Practice

 Supervision must be provided by a supervisor who:

-A. holds the Approved LPCC Supervisor designation of the Board.
+- Holds the Approved LPCC Supervisor designation of the Board.
 The LPCC Supervisor is a Mental Health Professional according to Minnesota Statutes section 245.462, subdivision 18, and section 245.4871, subdivision 27 (LPCC, LP, LMFT, LICSW, etc.)

-B. has four years of professional counseling experience
+- Has four years of professional counseling experience

-C. has at least two years of postlicensure experience in the delivery of clinical services in the diagnosis and treatment of mental illnesses and disorders, and
+- Has at least two years of postlicensure experience in the delivery of clinical services in the diagnosis and treatment of mental illnesses and disorders, and

-D. has completed 45 hours of training in clinical supervision
+Has completed 45 hours of training in clinical supervision